Should we make Colehill Parish Council a Town Council?

 This could help protect our Green Belt.

-- We are seeking views from our residents on whether or not Colehill Parish Council should become a Town Council.
+- During November we sought views from our residents on whether or not Colehill Parish Council should become a Town Council.

 - We believe this could provide protection to some of the Green Belt fields around Colehill, which are currently threatened with housing development.